pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 How to Draw with Your Computer
 ==============================

-Finally, time to do start making graphics!
+We've setup our system, learned to use git, and ran our first basic program using the `print` statement.
+Now we are ready to start making graphics!

-By the end of this chapter, you should know how to write programs that will draw images on the screen.
-Below is an example of what one student did:
+In this chapter we will learn to import a graphics library and call its functions.
+By the end of this chapter, you will be able to create your own art:

 .. image:: simpson_map.png

 At the end of :ref:`lab-02` you can page through several other examples of what students have created for this lab.